Three causes of a sexless marriage and what you can do about it.

-To begin finding a solution to restoring sex in your marriage, first look at three broad categories:
+To begin finding a solution to restoring sex in your marriage, first figure out which of these three broad problems best fit your situation:

 A lack of sex can also be the result of a combination of these three factors.
 Also, each partner can have a problem in a different area..